-- You must be a full-time or part-time undergraduate student who is not in final year of your degree - You must be based in a university/third level institution in the Republic of Ireland - You must have the support of an appropriate, suitably-qualified supervisor with relevant expertise in research in a HRB-approved university/third level institution within the Republic of Ireland - You must identify a suitable HRB-approved host institution to administer the award.
-This must be the university/third-level institution of your academic supervisor - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2023 - You must be studying for a degree of relevance to the summer studentship you are applying for
+- You must be a full-time or part-time undergraduate student who is not in final year of your degree, - You must be registered in a university/third level institution in the Republic of Ireland, - You must have the support of an appropriate, suitably-qualified supervisor with relevant expertise in research in a HRB-approved university/third level institution within the Republic of Ireland, - You must identify a suitable HRB-approved host institution to administer the award.
+This must be the university/third-level institution of your academic supervisor, - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2025, - You must be studying for a degree of relevance to the summer studentship you are applying for.

-Note: Both full-time and part-time students are eligible to apply, however, you must be able to undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2023.
+Note: Both full-time and part-time students are eligible to apply, however, you must be able to undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2025.
 The period of research cannot overlap with academic term time.

-Note: Applicants that are unsure about their degree eligibility, please contact grants@irishcancer.ie before 3pm Thursday the 2nd of February 2023 and we can advise.
+Note: Applicants that are unsure about their degree eligibility, please contact grants@irishcancer.ie before 3pm Thursday the 6th February 2025